WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0101-Exploring Microsoft 365 and Exchange Online admin portals.md

 6. On the **Security defaults** page, select the drop-down menu, and then select **Disabled**.

-7. On the **Reason for disabling** list, select **My organization is using Conditional Access**, and then select **Save**.
+7. On the **Reason for disabling** list, select **My organization is planning to use Conditional Access**, and then select **Save**.

 8. Select **Disable** to close the **Security defaults** window.

-9. Close Microsoft Edge.
+9. Close the Microsoft Edge inPrivate window on your computer.

 >**Note:** Security Defaults are enabled by default to provide extra security such as multifactor authentication for the tenant.
 In a production environment, you would only disable this setting if you plan to use Conditional Access policies.

-**Results**: After completing this exercise, you should have disabled recurring billing and disabled Security defaults for the tenant.
+**Results**: After completing this exercise, you should have disabled Security defaults for the tenant.

-## Exercise 3: Reviewing Microsoft 365 and Exchange admin centers
+## Exercise 4: Reviewing Microsoft 365 and Exchange admin centers

 ### Scenario